smithatlanta/simplenodewebsite/README.md

 [Nodejitsu][Nodejitsu] - This is a node cloud solution that provides the most simple way to deploy your node website.
 Just install the npm module(npm -g install jitsu) and cd to your applications directory and type 'jitsu deploy'.

 [Azure][Azure] - Part of Microsoft's Azure solution includes hosting node websites.
 To use their deployment tool, go into the azure portal and create a website and turn on the git repository.
-The next step is to add the git remote to my local git project and deploy it via 'git push aure master'.
+The next step is to add the git remote to my local git project and deploy it via 'git push azure master'.
 This copies your master branch into the azure git repository and then deploys the code including the required npm modules in your package.json to the azure website you created.

 ### Windows deployments